-Your yearly checkup should include a clinical breast exam.
+Many health organization recommend a yearly clinical breast exam.
 This exam may be done by a gynecologist, family doctor, nurse practitioner, or specially trained nurse.
 Yearly breast exams help to ensure that breast conditions are found early.

-A healthcare professional knows the tests and follow-up care needed if a problem is found.
-Your clinical exam is also a great time to ask questions about breast self-exam (BSE).
+A health care professional knows the tests and follow-up care needed if a problem is found.
+Your clinical exam is also a great time to ask questions about breast self-exams (BSE).
 You can find out whether you’re doing BSE in the most effective way.
-Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affects the way you should examine your breasts.
+Or you may want to ask how pregnancy, breast implants, or breast reduction surgery affect the way you should examine your breasts.

 If a clinical exam reveals a breast change, you may have other tests to find out more.
 These tests may include:

-Mammography, low-dose x-rays used to create pictures of the breast.
+Mammography uses low-dose X-rays used to create pictures of the breast.

-Ultrasound, using sound waves to create a picture of the breast.
+Ultrasound uses sound waves to create pictures of the breast.